Contrasting Clover Health Investments (CLOV) & Its Peers

 |2.64

-Clover Health Investments presently has a consensus target price of $6.38, indicating a potential upside of 79.58%.
-As a group, “Hospital & medical service plans” companies have a potential upside of 6.50%.
-Given Clover Health Investments’ higher probable upside, research analysts clearly believe Clover Health Investments is more favorable than its peers.
+Clover Health Investments currently has a consensus price target of $6.38, indicating a potential upside of 80.59%.
+As a group, “Hospital & medical service plans” companies have a potential upside of 4.92%.
+Given Clover Health Investments’ higher possible upside, analysts plainly believe Clover Health Investments is more favorable than its competitors.

+This table compares Clover Health Investments and its competitors’ net margins, return on equity and return on assets.

 Summary

-Clover Health Investments peers beat Clover Health Investments on 11 of the 13 factors compared.
+Clover Health Investments competitors beat Clover Health Investments on 11 of the 13 factors compared.

 Clover Health Investments, Corp. operates as a medicare advantage insurer in the United States.
 The company through its Clover Assistant, a software platform that provides preferred provider organization and health maintenance organization health plans for medicare-eligible consumers.
 It also focuses on non-insurance businesses.
 Clover Health Investments, Corp. was incorporated in 2014 and is based in Franklin, Tennessee.